-Students in the Veterans Heritage Project (formerly Arizona Heritage Project) from chapter schools have conducted nearly 1,000 interviews with veterans from World War I to Afghanistan.
-An important reason to collect these narratives is to preserve them for future generations with the Veterans History Project at the Library of Congress in Washington DC, which has collected over 85,000 stories to date.
+Students in the Veterans Heritage Project from chapter schools have conducted over 1,800 interviews with veterans from World War I to Afghanistan.
+An important reason to collect these narratives is to preserve them for future generations with the Veterans History Project at the Library of Congress in Washington DC, which has collected over 100,000 stories to date.
 VHP chapters archive the majority of their interviews with the Veterans History Project, unless restrictions do not permit.

 The focus of the Veterans History Project is first-hand accounts of U.S. veterans and civilians who supported them in these wars:

 - Korean War (1950-1955)

 - Civilian supporters: war industry workers, USO workers, flight instructors, medical volunteers, etc.